 Over 750,000 small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they’re a cleaning service in St. Louis or an electrician in Springfield.
+Each gets customized coverage to match their unique needs, whether they’re a cleaning service in St. Louis or an electrician in Springfield.

 Several factors affect the cost of your Missouri commercial auto policy, including your:

 Some industries have more risk than others.
 A handyman who carries tools and equipment to various job sites every day can expect to pay more than a consultant who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A carpet cleaning van with an attached vacuum system will likely have a higher premium than a small delivery van with minimal equipment.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

 It’s common to pay more for commercial auto coverage in a large city like Kansas City than in a smaller city like Branson.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
 Areas susceptible to weather-related events, such as floods and tornadoes, are also factors.